You can make up to £7,500 a year in tax free cash if you rent a room now.

 Is the property within close proximity to train stations, motorways etc?

-You’ll also need to make sure that the amount you charge in rent covers the additional cost of electricity and gas bills and any other utilities.
+You’ll also need to make sure that the amount you charge in rent covers the additional cost of electricity and gas bills and any other utilities, unless you will be charging for those on top.

 Is renting a room for you?